 Female patients less than 65 years of age should be assessed for a history of cardiovascular disease and cardiovascular risk factors prior to treatment with ZELNORM.

 Discontinue ZELNORM in patients who experience an MI, stroke, TIA, or angina.
-Evaluate the risks and benefits of continued use of ZELNORM in patients who develop evidence of cardiovascular ischemic heart disease (e.g., coronary artery disease) or experience changes in health status that could increase cardiovascular risk during treatment with ZELNORM.
+Evaluate the risks and benefits of continued use of ZELNORM in patients who develop evidence of cardiovascular ischemic heart disease (e.g., coronary artery disease) and/or experience changes in health status that could increase cardiovascular risk during treatment with ZELNORM.

 Ischemic Colitis: Ischemic colitis and other forms of intestinal ischemia have been reported postmarketing in patients receiving ZELNORM.
 Discontinue ZELNORM in patients who develop symptoms of ischemic colitis, such as rectal bleeding, bloody diarrhea, or new or worsening abdominal pain.